 What Is Data Migration?

-Data migration is the procedure of shifting data from a source system to a target system.
+is the procedure of shifting data from a source system to a target system.
 It is a critical task for any data storage expert.

 Data migration is essential because it is an imperative component of adding data-intensive applications like data warehouses, databases, data lakes, and huge-scale virtualization projections, boosting or consolidating server and storage hardware.